youwen5/web/routes/+tools.typ

 = Browser

 I use #link("https://zen-browser.app/")[Zen], a fork of Firefox.
-It’s kind of janky but it’s the only browser with all the features I want---namely, not Chromium based and supports sidebar tabs.
+It's kind of janky but it's the only browser with all the features I want---namely, not Chromium based and supports sidebar tabs.
 I maintain the semi-popular
 #link("https://github.com/youwen5/zen-browser-flake")[Nix package] for it.